List of EastEnders characters introduced in 2002: Milton Hibbert

 Milton Hibbert, played by Jeffery Kissoon, is an old friend of Patrick Trueman (Rudolph Walker), who had grown up in Trinidad with him and his late wife Audrey (Corinne Skinner-Carter).
 Milton has arrived in the square for Patrick's son Anthony's (Nicholas Bailey) wedding to Zoe Slater (Michelle Ryan).
 Paul (Gary Beadle), Anthony's brother has suspicions of Patrick not being their father and Anthony secretly takes blood from Patrick and Paul.

 After the tests prove Patrick and Paul not to be father and son, Anthony sees a close resemblance between Milton and Paul.
 Milton's daughter Rebecca (Paulette Williams) later meets with Paul in The Queen Victoria and they began to hit off, before they have the opportunity to have sex together, Anthony stops them and reveals the truth: Milton is Paul's father.
 After a heated Argument with Patrick, Milton is promptly thrown out and not seen again.

-Rebecca Hibbert

-Rebecca Hibbert, played by Paulette Williams, is the daughter of Milton Hibbert (Jeffrey Kissoon).
-She and Paul Trueman (Gary Beadle) begin to hit it off, much to the worry of Paul's brother Anthony (Nicholas Bailey), who has discovered that Milton is in fact, Paul's father and reveals this to Paul before he can have sex with Rebecca.
-Rebecca and Milton quickly leave Walford and have not been seen or heard from since.

 Joanne Ryan

-Joanne Ryan, played by Tara Lynne O'Neill, is hired by Peggy Mitchell (Barbara Windsor) as a nanny to care for baby Louise Mitchell, much to Louise's mother Lisa Fowler's (Lucy Benjamin) dismay.
+Joanne Ryan, played by Tara Lynne O'Neill, is hired by Peggy Mitchell (Barbara Windsor) as a nanny to care for her granddaughter, baby Louise Mitchell, much to Louise's mother Lisa Fowler's (Lucy Benjamin) dismay.
 Joanne is attracted to Louise's father Phil Mitchell (Steve McFadden) and is sacked when she tries to seduce him.
 Joanne also has a fling with the newly arrived Dennis Rickman (Nigel Harman).
 After being rejected, Joanne gets her revenge on Phil by renting his house to Albert Square's new doctor, Jonathan Leroy (Ivan Kaye) and his wife.
 After this she leaves Walford and has not been seen since.

+Clive Mitchell

+Clive Mitchell, portrayed by Tony Selby, was introduced as part of the Mitchell family.
+When Clive appeared, he was credited as Uncle Clive.
+He was brought in as a guest character with the intention of expanding the Mitchell Family roots.

+Clive arrives in The Queen Victoria public house for great-nieces Louise Mitchell's (Rachel Cox) naming party.
+Clive is the uncle of Phil (Steve McFadden), Grant (Ross Kemp) and Sam (Kim Medcalf) and later revealed as the uncle of Ronnie (Samantha Janus) and Roxy (Rita Simons) after his brother Archie (Larry Lamb) is introduced in 2008.
+Clive only arrives for 2 episodes.
+Clive has been mentioned a handful of times in the 90s and a brief mention in 2003.